Improving Southwest Airlines’ Mishandled Baggage Experience

 As my first UX project with a team of designers, it was a fun and valuable learning experience.
 I learned the power of design studios, collaborative idea generation, and establishing clear goals and deliverables.
 Initially, we faced challenges with differing solutions, but we overcame this through objective voting using the MOSCOW method.
 Overall, it was great working with the team and learning from each other.

-Shout-out to my amazing team Daniel Karp, Hetal Ajmeri, Karielle Moe, and Samantha Tan!
+Shout-out to my team Daniel Karp, Hetal Ajmeri, Karielle Moe, and Samantha Tan!

 Previous